marko-js/run/packages/run/README.md

 function match(method: string, pathname: string) => Route | null;
 ```

-This synchronous function takes an HTTP method and path name, then returns an object representing the best match — or `null` if no match is found.
+This synchronous function takes an HTTP method and path name and returns an object representing the best match, or `null` if no match is found.

 - `params` - a `{ key: value }` collection of any path parameters for the route
 - `meta` - metadata for the route